 If you have any questions on this article please contact our VAT and Indirect Tax Advisory expert Ruth Corkin

-If you would like more information on this important subject, why not attend one of our seminars in April where Ruth Corkin will be telling us all you need to know in order to get your business ready for Making Tax Digital:
+If you would like more information on this important subject, why watch the video of our webinar where Ruth Corkin explains all you need to know in order to get your business ready for Making Tax Digital: